Houston Texans Fantasy Preview: Nico Collins Is Easy, the Rest of Houston Is Where Drafts Get Tricky

 That is not a quarterback you build your draft around.
 That is a quarterback you take when you decide to wait.

 There is a reasonable case for that wait.
 Collins gives him a real WR1.
 Montgomery gives the offense a draftable veteran runner.
 Schultz is at least visible in deep PPR builds at TE29.
-But the file still does not show a second Houston pass catcher forcing his way into the plan.
+But the board still does not show a second Houston pass catcher forcing his way into the plan.
 Higgins sits 147th overall in PPR.
 Schultz is 165th.
 Dell and Noel live in the 180s by roster ADP.

 That means the Stroud bet is really a concentration bet.
 You are wagering that Collins is enough, and that a cleaner run game helps the whole offense make more sense week to week.
 That can work at QB22.
 It gets much harder to sell if the room pushes him up.